 - Identify billable hours clearly: Time tracking helps you count billable and non-billable hours more clearly.
 You might realize that your non-billable hours are more than the billable ones.
 With this awareness, you will prioritize billable work instead of non-billable and allocate your time more successfully.

-- Enhance workflow: when you check the reports you get from tracking time, you quickly identify areas of inefficiency in your workflow, allowing you to make changes to increase productivity.
-For example, if you realize you spend a lot of time on administrative tasks that cannot be billed, you can delegate or automate them.
+- Enhance workflow: When you check the reports you get from tracking time, you quickly identify areas of inefficiency in your workflow, allowing you to make changes to increase productivity.
+For example, suppose you realize you spend a lot of time on administrative tasks that cannot be billed.
+In that case, you can delegate or automate them.

 In conclusion, understanding billable and non-billable hours is crucial for businesses to track all hours worked and create accurate invoices precisely.